rndme/vcc/README.md

 ### Advantages

 #### HTML Elements
 Components expose custom methods and events to non-VCC actors.
 This makes it easy to set props by changing an attribute, and external props can be hit using  CSS2 `[attribute]` selectors.
 You can also easily inspect the full properties of the component in devtools without any browser add-ons.
+Isomorphic apps are easy becuase you just need to generate HTML on the server, which all servers can do (php included).
 Lastly, serializing the component using ex. `elm.outerHTML` will define non-default prop values for later use.
 All we know and love about html, now available in components.

 #### No build process
 Changes can be made on the fly to one part without needing to re-bundle the whole application, allowing better caching, on-the-fly patching, and more contextualized error messages.